Tree planting in South Oxfordshire

 Do you want to plant trees on council land?

-If you are planning a tree planting project, or are just interested in finding out more about tree planting in southern Oxfordshire, take a look at our new Tree Policy for Planting Trees on Council Land.
+If you are planning a tree planting project, or are just interested in finding out more about tree planting in southern Oxfordshire, take a look at our new policy on nature recovery projects on council land.
 This outlines how we will protect, plant and manage trees on the land we own, and how we will support you with your own tree planting initiatives.